Zubax/canface_cf2/README.md

 ### v1.2.1 (2023)

-* Replaced enclosure PCBs with 3D.
+* Replaced Parts A, C, and D (spacer) PCBs with 3D.
-* Added Zubax logo to main PCB.
+* Added the Zubax logo to the enclosure PCB.

 ### v1.2 (2023)